 The centre is closely linked to other imaging researchers within the School of Biomedical Engineering and Imaging Sciences and has collaborations within the Hospital and Medical School as well as and national and international groups.
 Projects are funded from a wide range of sources including the Engineering and Physical Sciences Research Council (EPSRC), the Wellcome Trust, the Department of Health, the National Institute for Health Research (NIHR) Biomedical Research Centre of Guys & St Thomas', Industry, the European commission, the Medical Research Council (MRC), Cancer Research UK (CRUK), the Breast Cancer Campaign, Prostate Cancer UK and the King's Health Partners (KHP) Charity.

 The PET centre provides a stable infrastructure with a busy imaging service to underpin health economic, translational and basic science research for a number of research groups.
-The ongoing installation of a new on-site radiochemistry facility with 24 hot cells and a new cyclotron supports our goal to research non-FDG PET tracers, translating novel tracers, and using previous tracers in novel applications.
+Our new on-site radiochemistry facility, PERL, with 24 hot cells and a new cyclotron, supports our goal to research non-FDG PET tracers, translating novel tracers, and using previous tracers in novel applications.

 Areas of particular research interest within the Centre include monitoring and planning therapy.
-Members of the Department lead the UK National Cancer Research Institute (NCRI) PET core lab that has successfully co-ordinated a number of national and international multicentre PET trials.
 We aim to continue to develop national clinical studies with a health economic element and to continue to develop and translate non-FDG tracers.

 In oncology, further current trials include the use of PET in planning radiotherapy, in imaging tumour hypoxia, and in monitoring therapy response in skeletal metastases on both PET-CT and PET-MRI platforms.
 A number of trials are running using PET methodology and tracers to monitor therapy response to novel therapeutics.
 There is also interest in developing novel methods of data analysis, exploring tumour heterogeneity and using bioinformatics in the field of radiomics.